 Well, the standard features include Clean Map reports, notifications, advanced cleaning setting, and remote operation.

-Finally, we finish with the most important discussion; price and value for money.
+Finally, we finish with the most important discussion about price and value for money.

 Starting with price, Roombas are damn expensive.
 The 980 will set you back around $900.